invertase/react-native-apple-authentication/INITIAL_SETUP.md

 For the purpose of demonstration, suppose we created a fresh React Native project called `testAppleButton`.

-* Open your project in Xcode.
+* Open your project in Xcode by clicking `open another project`, and navigating to this file: `testAppleButton/ios/testAppleButton.xcodeproj`

 ![Xcode console](docs/images/xcode-dashboard.png)

-* Open the following file by navigating to this path: `testAppleButton/ios/testAppleButton.xcodeproj`

 * Click `testAppleButton` under the target's header.